ben-wangz/deploykf-example/README.md

             sudo bash -c "echo '$module' >> /etc/modules-load.d/istio.conf" done
       ```
-2. create a virtual k8s cluster with
+2. create a virtual k8s cluster with vcluster
     * deploykf will install basic k8s components such as cert-manager, istio, etc,
       which may conflict with the existing k8s cluster